-A few years ago I embarked on a lengthy yet totally amazing journey from Chiang Mai to Luang Prabang in Laos.
-The slow boats between Chiang Mai to Luang Prabang provide a cheap, truly incredible way for backpackers to travel from Thailand to Laos.
-Many travellers hit the river in search of a Mekong River Cruise and, if you have cash to splash, it is possible to do this trip in a most magnificent style.
+A few years ago I embarked on a lengthy yet incredible journey from Chiang Mai to Luang Prabang in Laos.
+The slow boat to Luang Prabang provides a cheap and truly spectacular way for backpackers to travel from Thailand to Laos.
+Many travellers hit the river in search of a Luang Prabang Mekong River Cruise and, if you have the cash to splash, it is possible to do this trip in a most magnificent style.

-My visa was set to run out in Thailand, and after the many tales I’d heard of the delectable happy pizzas (and happy pancakes, and happy foods of all varieties), Laos was the obvious next destination.
+My travel visa – and, thus, my trip to Thailand – was set to run out, and after the many tales I’d heard of the delectable happy pizzas (and happy pancakes, and happy foods of all joyous varieties), Laos was the obvious next destination.

 The slow boat from Chiang Mai to Luang Prabang

 There was one somewhat affordable option left: the slow boat from Chiang Mai to Luang Prabang.
 This meant a three-day journey by minibus and slow boat to Luang Prabang.
 Well, it would have to do…

 I booked my ticket and was promised a “luxury Luang Prabang Mekong River Cruise” by a toothless guy with a sarcastic smile… I proceeded to envision the worst as I prepared myself for the upcoming journey.

 For 1800 baht (about $50 USD) a minibus would collect me from my backpacker hostel in Chiang Mai and bring me to the border town where a private room was waiting as well as dinner, breakfast, and a packed lunch.
 They’d then shuffle me off to immigration, and plop me on the slow boat to Laos.

 Day 1 of the Luxury Luang Prabang Mekong River Cruise: Minibus from Chiang Mai to Chiang Khong – 6 Hours, 2 Stops, 0 Valium